saadi-merati/kafka-pubsub-project/README.md

 ## How Kafka Fits into Big Data

 - Kafka acts as a centralized messaging backbone, enabling real-time analytics.
-- Integrates easily with other Big Data tools like Spark, Hive, or HDFS.
+- Integrates easily with other Big Data tools like Spark, Hive or HDFS.
-- Supports high-throughput, fault-tolerant, and scalable streaming architectures.
+- Supports high-throughput, fault-tolerant and scalable streaming architectures.

 ---